aica-technology/modulo/source/modulo_controllers/README.md

 ## RobotControllerInterface

-The `RobotControllerInterface` is derived from the `ModuloControllerInterface`.
+The `RobotControllerInterface` is derived from the `ControllerInterface`.
 It incorporates `JointState` and `CartesianState` classes to leverage the `robot_model::Model` class for forward and inverse kinematics, and supports force-torque sensor data in `CartesianWrench` format.